EtchUK/Etch.OrchardCore.ThemeBoilerplate/content/Assets/README.md

 ## Fonts

-Ideally fonts will be loaded via a third party site (e.g. [Google Fonts](https://fonts.google.com/) or [Adone Fonts](https://fonts.adobe.com/)).
+Ideally fonts will be loaded via a third party site (e.g. [Google Fonts](https://fonts.google.com/) or [Adobe Fonts](https://fonts.adobe.com/)).
 There are some scenarios where the font won't be available via a third party site.
 In those cases, use this directory to include font files within the theme.

 ## Scripts